 Spending forever on a treadmill or doing any aerobic exercise is futile without goals.
-If you are frustrated with your training and have been unable to reach your fitness or weight loss goals, ensure you are following a cardio plan that gets you results quickly and effectively.
-Long and short aerobic exercises are beneficial for 45-year-olds if managed appropriately.
+If you're frustrated with your training and have been unable to reach your fitness or weight loss goals, ensure you follow a cardio plan that gets you results quickly and effectively.

 Video of the Day